plausible/website/_articles/simple-actionable-and-privacy-compliant-analytics-for-ecommerce-and-saas.md

 ---
 layout: article
-title: Simple, actionable and privacy-compliant analytics for ecommerce and SaaS
+title: Easy to use, actionable and privacy-compliant analytics for ecommerce and SaaS
 description: Plausible Analytics helps ecommerce and SaaS startups get some actionable data so that they can make better decisions while being compliant with the privacy regulations.